 Indian Premier League: T20 tournament suspended for one week as Pakistan-India tensions escalate

-Indian Premier League has been suspended for one week as tensions against Pakistan continue to rise; remainder of Pakistan Super League season has moved to UAE; there are 10 English players in the IPL and seven in the PSL
+Indian Premier League has been suspended for one week as tensions against Pakistan continue to rise; remainder of Pakistan Super League season has been suspended indefinitely; there are 10 English players in the IPL and seven in the PSL

 The Indian Premier League has been suspended for one week as tensions between India and Pakistan continue to escalate.

-The news comes a day after the Pakistan Super League (PSL) moved the remainder of its season to the UAE.
+The announcement came after the Pakistan Super League (PSL) said it was moving the remainder of its season to the UAE after a drone fell within the Rawalpindi Stadium complex, which Pakistan says was from India.

+Later on Friday, the PSL confirmed it was suspending games indefinitely, abandoning the plan to complete fixtures in the UAE.

+After the week's IPL suspension, the BCCI, which governs cricket in India, plans to discuss the situation with the government, teams and broadcasters and hopes to announce a new schedule.

 An IPL statement read: "The remainder of ongoing IPL 2025 suspended with immediate effect for one week.